eliminmax/eambfc/README.md

 An optimizing compiler for brainfuck, written in C for Unix-like systems.

 Output 64-bit ELF executables that uses Linux system calls for I/O.
-Currrently, it has x64_64 and arm64 backends.
+Currently, it has x64_64 and arm64 backends.

 I started this as an inexperienced C programmer, and this was originally an attempt to gain practice by writing something somewhat simple yet not trivial.